unraid/docs/docs/unraid-os/manual/shares.md

 being truncated to zero length and its content thus being lost.

-There is no problem if the copy is between shares of the same type, or copying to/from a disk mounted as an Unassigned Device..
+There is no problem if the copy is between shares of the same type, or copying to/from a disk mounted as an Unassigned Device.

 There is another quirk of the interaction between Linux and the Unraid User Share system that users can encounter if they are working at the